SOME WILL DIE

 Momentarily the receptionist held onto the phone before replacing the receiver.
 Took a couple of seconds to settle, to get her act together, to reset her composure.
 Pushing the envelope towards Steve she confidently said, “Sorry, he says he doesn’t want to see you or want the envelope,” the words framed with a tight-lipped smile.

 Steve ignored it.
-“Phone him again.”
-The words so close she could smell lunch.
+“Phone him again.” he spoke so close she could smell lunch.
 Something oriental.

 “But…”